Shrutishinha/bug-report/README.md

 ## 📌 Overview

-This project demonstrates **automation testing of an airline booking system** using Selenium WebDriver.huoijh
+This project demonstrates **automation testing of an airline booking system** using Selenium WebDriver.

 It simulates real-world QA scenarios such as: